 This displays the current valid SIGMETs.
 This will show both domestic and

 international SIGMETs.
 Individual SIGMET types can be toggled on and off

-through the configuration menu.
+through the Options menu.
 SIGMETs can be distinguished by their red

 outline and red labels.